Numerical characterization of the hard Lefschetz classes of dimension two, I: supercritical collections under certain rearrangement: Preliminaries

 \subsubsection{Algebraic positivity}

-\begin{defn} Let $X$ be a smooth projective variety of dimension $n$. \begin{itemize} \item $N^1(X)$ is the real vector space of numerical classes of divisors. \item $N_1(X)$ is the real vector space of numerical classes of curves. \item $\prim(X)$ is the set of prime divisors on $X$. \item $\Eff^1(X)$ is the cone of pseudo-effective divisor classes, that is, any element $L\in \Eff^1(X)$ can be written as where $F_k$ is a non-negative combination of elements in $\prim(X)$.
+\begin{defn} Let $X$ be a smooth projective variety of dimension $n$. \begin{itemize} \item $N^1(X)$ is the real vector space of numerical classes of divisors. \item $N_1(X)$ is the real vector space of numerical classes of curves. \item $\prim(X)$ is the set of prime divisors on $X$. \item $\Eff^1(X)$ is the cone of pseudo-effective divisor classes, that is, an element $L\in \Eff^1(X)$ can be written as where $F_k$ is a non-negative combination of elements in $\prim(X)$.
 It is clear that $\Eff^1(X)$ is a closed convex cone in $N^1(X)$.
-The interior of $\Eff^1(X)$ is called the big cone of divisor classes, and an interior point is called a big divisor class. \item $\Nef^1(X)$ is the cone of nef divisor classes, whose interior is the ample cone $\Amp^1 (X)$. \item $\Mov^1(X)$ is the cone of movable divisor classes, that is, $L\in \Mov^1(X)$ if and only if where $\pi_k: X_k \rightarrow X_k$ is a birational morphism and $A_k \in \Amp^1 (X_k)$ is a real ample divisor class on $X_k$. \item $\Mov_1(X)$ is the cone of movable curve classes, that is, $C\in \Mov_1(X)$ if and only if where $\pi_k: X_k \rightarrow X_k$ is a birational morphism and the $A_k \in \Amp^1 (X_k)$ are real ample divisor class on $X_k$. \end{itemize}
+The interior of $\Eff^1(X)$ is called the big cone of divisor classes, and an interior point is called a big divisor class. \item $\Nef^1(X)$ is the cone of nef divisor classes, that is, $L\in \Nef^1(X)$ if and only if $L\cdot C\geq 0$ for any irreducible curve $C$ on $X$.
+The interior of $\Nef^1(X)$ is the ample cone $\Amp^1 (X)$, and an interior point is called an ample class. \item $\Mov^1(X)$ is the cone of movable divisor classes, that is, $L\in \Mov^1(X)$ if and only if where $\pi_k: X_k \rightarrow X$ is a birational morphism and $A_k \in \Amp^1 (X_k)$ is a real ample divisor class on $X_k$. \item $\Mov_1(X)$ is the cone of movable curve classes, that is, $\Mov_1(X)$ is the closure of the set of convex combinations of curve classes of the form where $\pi_k: X_k \rightarrow X$ is a birational morphism and the $A_i \in \Amp^1 (X_k)$ are real ample divisor classes on $X_k$. \end{itemize}